 When it comes to comparing two different jobs offers, it’s important to not only think about the present, but what each role could bring to you in the future.
 Although it’s important to consider short term benefits and priorities, always take time to think about the bigger picture as well.

 If you have ambitions to keep growing and progressing within your career, then it’s critical to ensure that those kinds of opportunities are actually available within the company.
-If stability is more important, then ask how the company is likely to change in the coming years.
+If stability is more important, then ask how the company has adapted to recent industry changes, and whether it is likely to change in the coming years.
 Consider whether the employers are invested in their employees’ development, and if they’ll be there to support you professionally.
 Will there be chances to get involved in new areas and projects – maybe even to learn more about the industry as a whole?

 It’s possible to find out the bulk of these things during the interview, but don’t be afraid to ask further questions if you’re still not sure about certain points.
 Remember that sometimes a job offer won’t tick every box, but it may still have a lot of potential that could lead to it becoming your ideal role in the future.